 5. Interesting Facts About The Bayeux Tapestry: 6 Women Make An Appearance

 We know that 950 years ago men were everything.
 So it is not surprising that the majority of characters in this Battle of Hastings Tapestry are men.
 There are though, six women that appear in the historic account.
-There are three women veiled in the main section of the tapestry.
-There are also three naked women that appear in the borders.
+Three of the women are veiled in the main section of the tapestry.
+There are also three naked women that appear on the borders.
 The naked women appear just before the battle begins in the main part of the tapestry.

 6. Halley’s Comet Appears In The Bayeux Tapestry